Sonal Shah (actress)

-Sonal Bhadresh Shah (born 1986) is an American actress and voice artist who is best known for playing Dr. Sonja "Sunny" Dey on TV's Scrubs.
+Sonal Shah is an American actress and voice artist who may be best known for her recurring role as Dr. Sonja "Sunny" Dey on the series Scrubs.

 Early life and education

 Shah was born and raised in Wheaton, Illinois.
 Her parents, Bhadresh and Mrudula Shah, are Gujarati Jains who moved from Mumbai, Maharashtra, India to the United States in 1970.

 Shah graduated from Wheaton Warrenville South High School.
 She was named the 1998 DuPage County Fair Queen in July 1998.

 Shah graduated cum laude from Loyola University in Chicago with a major in theatre, minors in psychology, biology and chemistry, and a concentration in pre-medicine.
 While a student at Loyola, Shah joined the Alpha Sigma Alpha sorority.
 "I sincerely planned to go to medical school," Shah told a Wheaton, Illinois newspaper in March 2009.
 "I love studying science, but I realized that my passion for performing outweighed my passion for wanting to be a doctor."

 After graduation, Shah became a staple in the Chicago Theatre Community and performed with The Tony Award Winning Goodman Theatre among others.
 She is a founding member of Rasaka Theatre Company, which explores South Asian plays and playwrights, and supplemented her acting education at The Moscow Art Theatre School at Harvard University.